Flying Norwegians: Formation

 In the late 1960s, guitarist Rune Walle (b.
 1951) and drummer Gunnar Bergstrøm (b.
 1952) became acquainted.
 They were both highly sought after musicians in the Bergen music scene, due to their young age and high musical skill level.
 In 1973, both of them were recruited for the second line-up of popular rock group Saft, with whom they recorded their award-winning album "Stev, sull, rock & roll", which also included violinist and folk musician Sigbjørn Bernhoft Osa.
 Wanting to create a more country-driven sound, heavily inspired by bands such as the Eagles and the Flying Burrito Brothers, Walle and Bergstrøm left the band to form their own, titled "Flying Norwegians", in January 1974.

-To complete the line-up they recruited several other known musicians in the area; Cato Sanden (b.
+To complete the line-up they recruited several other known musicians in the area: Cato Sanden (b.
 1954) on guitars, keyboard player Jarle Zimmerman (b.
 Jarle Fjellanger, 1950) and bass guitarist Johannes Torkelsen (b.
 1952).
 Sanden and Zimmermann shared vocal duties, with Sanden providing the lead vocals on most occasions.

 New Day and Wounded Bird

-With a line-up with all-experienced and well known musicians, the band was given a record deal nearly instantly, and entered the studio to record their first album, "New Day".
-Met with high praise it sold fairly by Norwegian standards, selling 50 000 copies during 1974–75, and the band was dubbed "The Norwegian Eagles" by several news outlets.
+The band was given a record deal, and entered the studio to record their first album, "New Day".
+Met with high praise, it sold fairly by Norwegian standards, selling 50,000 copies through 1974 to 1975, and the band was dubbed "The Norwegian Eagles" by several news outlets.

-Following a popular tour to support the album, the band returned to the studio in late 1975 to record their second, and best known album, "Wounded Bird", released in 1976 to rave reviews and impressive sales, reaching No. 12 on the Norwegian album charts.
+Following a tour to support the album, the band returned to the studio in late 1975 to record their second and best known album, "Wounded Bird", released in 1976, reached No. 12 on the Norwegian album charts.